GamesCreed

 Project Apidom, PC, Review, MOBA, Screenshots, GamesCreed

 Now, it is important to note that Project Apidom is an in-development title, meaning that the game is a little rough around the edges.
 This is easily forgivable, considering it’s Breach’s first venture into the game development scene, meaning that the game will most likely actively improve as time goes on.
-However, the game has a bit of a major problem, and it’s one that could leave it dead in the water: matchmaking.
+However, the game has a bit of a major problem, and it could leave it dead in the water: matchmaking.

 You see, Project Apidom is a team-based Battle Royale MOBA, which means you will need to play with other players, but sadly, there are hardly enough players currently active, which means you’ll hardly have a chance to go into a match.